-Consider a one-dimensional cellular automaton given by elementary rule 136, i.e., neighbourhoods 111 and 011 map to 1, but all others to 0.
-Let the initial state, at t = 0, be characterized by the following finite state automaton where the probabilities for choosing an arc is always the same (1/2) if there is a choice.
+Consider a one-dimensional cellular automaton given by elementary rule 135, i.e., neighbourhoods 111, 000, 001, and 010 map to 1, but all others to 0.
+Let the initial state, at t = 0, be characterized by an uncorrelated sequence of 0's and 1's but with a density for 1's of 1/16 (Bernoulli distribution).
+The figure below illustrates the complex pattern that is generated by this rule from such an initial state.